percona/pmm-doc/docs/details/postgresql.md

 To use PostgreSQL as an external database:

-* Generate all nessesary SSL certificates.
+1. Generate all necessary SSL certificates.
 * Deploy Percona Server with certificates under read-only permissions and grafana user and grafana group.
 * Attach pg_hba.conf and certificates to the PostgreSQL image.
 * Run PostgreSQL server.